Segouta/Pictured/README.md

 * Players can take photo's with an in-app camera.
 * The photo is checked using Google's Vision API, and only if it is indeed the stated object, points are rewarded
 * A highscore of every object is available.
+* Players can view their past snapped items.

 Optional: